 When a fire alarm is sounded, all students are required by law to vacate the building.

-Visitation by guests of the opposite gender is permitted in every residence hall between the hours of 10:00 A.M. and 12:00 midnight, Monday through Thursday.
-Open visitation, with roommate consent, may occur on Friday beginning at 12:00 noon and lasting until 12:00 midnight Sunday.
-On Labor Day and Dr. Martin Luther King, Jr. holidays only, open visitation may occur through Sunday night as well.
-Every guest is subject to University rules and regulations which affirm each student's right to study, sleep and privacy.
+Visitation of the opposite gender is permitted in every residence hall between the hours of 8:00 a.m.to midnight Monday through Wednesday.
+Open visitation, with roommate’s consent, may occur on Thursday beginning at 8:00 a.m. and lasting until midnight Monday evening.
+Every guest is especially subject to University rules and regulations that affirm each student’s right to study, sleep, and privacy.
 It is the duty of the resident host to monitor and accept responsibility for the behavior of guests.
 All guests in any residence hall must be escorted by the host resident of that building at all times.
-The University reserves the right to deny access to any guest if it has been determined that such person has disturbed, disrupted, or endangered any residents.
+The University reserves the right to deny access to any guest if it has been determined that he/she has disturbed, disrupted, or endangered any residents.

 The above paragraph is an abbreviated look at the Visitation Policy.
 A complete version of the policy is found in the Concord University Student Handbook.